 Baserow consists of two main components:

 The backend consists of the core, api and database apps.
 The package also contains base settings that can be extended.
-The REST API is written as a decoupled component which is not necessary to run Baserow.
+The REST API is written as a decoupled component which is not required to run Baserow.
 It is highly recommended though.
-The same goes for the database app, this is written als a plugin for Baserow.
-Without it you would only have the core which only has functionality like authentication, groups and the application abstraction.
+The same goes for the database app, which is written as a plugin for Baserow.
+Without it you would only have the core which has functionality like authentication, groups and the application abstraction.